 Would you like to speak with me directly?
 Why not schedule a FREE 45 minute “The Stress- Free Parenting Project” Strategy Session with me to discuss your child’s most troublesome behavior – tantrums, bullying, disrespect.

 This call is normally $249, but I am offering it free to people who come in through the Reconnecting With Your Kids website – you!

 On this fast-paced call we’ll look at your current situation, and we’ll look at what you’re doing now to find out what’s working and what’s not.
 We will identify the one thing that might be at the root of the behavior and map out a plan to enable you to help your child replace that behavior with more acceptable responses.

 You’ll leave the call feeling clear, confident and excited about finally finding the peace in your home that you have wanted.

-To schedule a FREE 45 minute “Anxiety Free Parenting (In Just 90 Days)” Session with me, simply click here to schedule.
+To schedule a FREE 45 minute “Stress-Free Parenting Project (In Just 6 Weeks)” Session with me, simply click here to schedule.
 Don’t wait for my calendar to fill up.

 And be sure to watch for more tips from Lily’s Mommy!